vitalibo/norma/readme.md

 })
 ```

-or same for PySpark DataFrame.
+or, you can create the same example as a PySpark DataFrame:

 ```python
 from pyspark.sql import SparkSession